Beyond Public Access in LLM Pre-Training Data: Introduction: Investigating potential access violations

 Our findings highlight the need for stronger accountability in AI companies model pre-training process.
-Liability provisions that incentivize improved corporate transparency in disclosing data provenance \citep{oreilly2024aisoriginalsin, oreilly2025gaps} may be an important step to facilitating commercial markets for training data licensing and remuneration \citep{ft_2025_copyright_wars}.
-Membership inference attacks can help pressurize model developers to negotiate such agreements.
-But by itself is insufficient, especially given its limited efficacy against smaller models, more advanced models, and models with certain post-training features \citep{satvaty2024undesirable, zhang2024membership, balaji2024fairuse}.
+Liability provisions that incentivize improved corporate transparency in disclosing data provenance \parencite{oreilly2024aisoriginalsin} may be an important step to facilitating commercial markets for training data licensing and remuneration \parencite{ft_2025_copyright_wars}.
+Membership inference attacks can help pressure model developers to negotiate such agreements.
+But by itself is insufficient, especially given its limited efficacy against smaller models, more advanced models, and models with certain post-training features \parencite{satvaty2024undesirable, zhang2024membership, balaji2024fairuse}.

+By way of robustness, our results are based on a small sample of books and so are potentially sensitive to individual book results.
+It is also difficult to isolate the role of model size on our results and is an important area for future research.

 Section \ref{sec:dm} outlines our books dataset and DE-COP and AUROC methods.
 Section \ref{sec:findings} presents our findings.
 Section \ref{sec:discussion} discusses their policy implications for establishing formal commercial markets for content creator training data.
-Appendix \ref{sec:appendix} contains a more details on our sample and analysis.
+Appendix \ref{sec:appendix} contains more details on our sample and analysis.